-The Sales team is responsible for building and managing client relationships.
-They understand clients’ needs through clear and frequent communication, and help to take care of clients’ requests regarding the selling of securities.
-Traders manage customer-driven business and generate profits through market making, and by taking proprietary positions.
+The securities sales team is responsible for building and managing client relationships.
+They understand the needs of clients through clear and frequent communication, and help to take care of client requests.
+Traders manage customer-driven business and generate profits through market making.

 Real Estate Investment

 Positions in real estate investment are available at Investment Banks, Real Estate Investment Trusts, and Real Estate Private Equity firms, and can involve investment in real estate assets, financing the the purchase of real estate assets, and/or the management or sale of real estate for profit.

 Additional Areas of Finance

 The areas of finance listed below are rarely open to new graduates.
 These fields are more accessible after a few years of work experience or after gaining another degree.

 A hedge fund is an aggressively managed portfolio of investments with a goal of generating high returns.
 A hedge fund has no employees, but the portfolio is managed by the investment manager, who employs significant risk management strategies.

 The private equity field contains investors and funds that invest directly in private companies or conduct buyouts of public companies.
 Private equity firms will sometimes pool funds together to take very large public companies private.